 The specimen shall be immersed for 7 days in water at ambient temperature.
 The volume of water to be used in the test shall be sufficient to ensure that at the end of the 7 day test period the free volume of the unabsorbed and unreacted water remaining shall be at least 10% of the volume of the solid test sample itself.
 The water shall have an initial pH of 6-8 and a maximum conductivity of 1 mS/m at 20 °C;

-The water with specimen shall then be heated to a temperature of (50  5) °C and maintained at this temperature for 4 hours;
+The water and the specimen shall then be heated to a temperature of (50  5) °C and maintained at this temperature for 4 hours;

 The activity of the water shall then be determined;